HugoHugon-90/Sharepoint_to_SqlServer_SSIS_Module/README.md

 ![image](https://github.com/user-attachments/assets/b034b196-d495-480a-b554-dcd52f4e2239)

-But of course, the user may change the package so that the way these inputs are processed differ.
+where each field is a VARCHAR.
+Of course, the user may change the package so that the way these inputs are processed differ.
 This is just a useful example.

 If this package value is set to True: